 Pope to canonize 2 Fatima children a century after visions

-In this May 12, 2010 file photo, faithful gather at Fatima's Sanctuary for a candlelight vigil presided over by Pope Benedict XVI.
+In this May 13, 2010 file photo, faithful attend mass celebrated by Pope Benedict XVI at Fatima's Sanctuary, Portugal.
 Pope Francis is visiting the Fatima shrine on May 12 and 13 to canonize two Portuguese shepherd children who say they saw visions of the Virgin Mary 100 years ago.

 Comments